Expectations of Student Organizations

 Note: Availability of these benefits is not guaranteed and/or is subject to availability.

 If there is an interest in creating a student organization that does not currently exist on campus, a group of students may apply to start a new organization.
 Students are strongly encouraged to explore what is currently offered, as duplicate groups will not be approved.
-The process of creating a new student organization begins with completing the online application at the Student Leadership and Involvement website.
+The process of creating a new student organization begins with completing the online application at the Leadership Engagement & Experiential Development website.
 Applications for new student organizations are only accepted during the application periods published on the website.
 All officers of the prospective organization must be full-time undergraduate students on the Homewood campus and be in good academic standing with the University.
-A minimum of ten (10) prospective students is required to make application as a new student group.
+A minimum of ten (10) prospective students is required to make an application as a new student group.

 Members of student organizations must be enrolled, full-time or part-time, at Johns Hopkins University.
 They may be affiliated with any division of the University; including the School of Advanced International Studies, the Applied Physics Laboratory, Krieger School of Arts and Sciences, Carey Business School, School of Education, Whiting School of Engineering, School of Medicine, School of Nursing, Peabody Institute, and Bloomberg School of Public Health.